dbowers42/iex_blocked/README.md

   iex(2)>TimeTracker.run()
 ```

-Which successfully starts the server.
+The server successfully starts.
 The current time starts being displayed every 5 seconds, but we can no longer interact with the terminal.
 This illustrates the problem we are trying to address.

 It turns out that when you run an application that involves long running processes in this fashion, the application takes over the terminal that IEX is running in.
 At this point you can no longer type in IEX or interact with it effectively.
 You are forced to hit ```ctrl+c``` twice to exit.